 Now that you know where to find roommates, it’s time to screen them.
 But don’t go into these meetings without any prep.
 You should know exactly what you can tolerate and what you cannot.
 Obviously, you want to make sure your roommate has a job and can pay the rent and bills on time, but that is the bare minimum.
 Be honest about your non-negotiables.
 This can include things like pets, smoking, drinking, overnight guests, children, preferred bedtime, cleanliness habits, and so on.
 In the same vein, be honest about your own quirks!
 Are you a neat freak who needs your apartment organized a certain way?
 Do you work odd hours that might clash with someone who has a standard 9-5?

 Once you have drafted up some screening questions, set up a time to call potential roommates and chat or meet in person in a public place.
 Listen to the way they answer the questions carefully.
 If you notice them avoiding your questions or acting annoyed, take that as a red flag that they are hiding something from you.
 Even if everything sounds good, always ask for references.
-That usually means previous roommates and landlords as well as one personal reference.
-You can even ask them for recent paystubs to make sure they have a job.
+That usually means previous roommates and landlords, as well as one personal reference.
+You can even ask them for recent pay stubs to make sure they have a job.
 The roommate finding process can take a while, especially if you’re looking for someone in Manhattan, so make sure you have plenty of time before you need to move.

 Create a Roommate Agreement

 More often than not, your roommate is going to be a complete stranger.
 That’s why it is so important for you both to create a roommate agreement.
 You can find some templates online or, better yet, hire an attorney to draft one for you.
-A roommate agreement is separate from your lease as it is more detailed and includes things like:

 - Amount of rent each person pays

-- Which bedroom each person occupies
+- Which bedroom does each person occupy

-- Who buys food or if each person buys their own and how to differentiate
+- Who buys food, or if each person buys their own, and how to differentiate

-- Quiet hours of the apartment
+- Quiet hours in the apartment

 - Drug use